cape-io/graphql-schema-org/README.md

 `import { brand, Thing } from 'graphql-schema-org'`

 Need to use GraphQLUnionType when many possible types.
+How to programmatically create `resolveType`?